feedpapers/feedpapers/README.md

 ![pytest](https://github.com/jsta/feedpapers/workflows/pytest/badge.svg)

-Code to monitor [limnology RSS feeds](feedpapers/journals.csv) and [tweet](https://twitter.com/limno_papers) new articles.
+Code to monitor [journal RSS feeds](feedpapers/journals.csv) and [tweet](https://twitter.com/limno_papers) new articles.

 ## Scope

-The keywords and journal choices herein aim to focus on limnology (the study of inland waters).
-They are also meant to exclude related topics such as fisheries ecology, water resources engineering, estuarine/marine ecology, ecological genetics, and the study of specific "inland seas" like the North American Great Lakes.
-Feel free to weigh-in in the repository issues on scope recommendations!
+The scope of the feed is defined by entires in keywords.csv

 ## Usage